 that is non-exclusive is the opposite: we cannot exclude others from using the good or service, and it is not exclusively ours.

 The second characteristic has to do with being consumptive.
 If a good is consumptive (or rival), it means that it can be consumed to completion.
-Alternatively, when a good is non-consumptive, use of that good will not reduce the total amount available for others.
+Alternatively, when a good is non-consumptive, the use of that good will not reduce the total amount available for others.
 These two definitions will become more clear when we consider them together using a matrix.

 Let’s take a look at Table 8-1.
 The degree of exclusivity is shown in columns two and three, and the degree of rivalry is shown in rows two and three.
-The first of type of good we can look at is one that is exclusive and rival.
+The first type of good we can look at is one that is exclusive and rival.
 That means that you can prevent people from using the good (you can exclude others) and that once you’ve consumed or used it, it’s gone or unavailable for others.
 A cow is considered a private good.
 Once you own the cow (or use it), it is unavailable for anyone else.
 It is also exclusive in that you tag its ear and can prove and protect ownership (unless someone decides to do some cattle rustling).

-Next let’s consider common goods.
+Next, let’s consider common goods.
 These are goods that are consumptive/rival meaning that once it’s captured, used, consumed, it’s gone… off the market, or otherwise unavailable.
 The biggest problem with these types of goods is that we cannot prevent people from using or harvesting them, which can create huge problems.
 Almost any animal that has gone extinct results from being a common-type good.
 Consider the bison that roamed the plains before European settlers arrived.
 They were hunted to near extinction, yet they don’t differ a whole lot from a cow (not really).
 The difference is that we can prevent people from killing cows, but nobody could prevent people from hunting bison.
 They were owned when they were killed and there were significant incentives to kill as many as possible before their populations could recover.

 Let’s look at club goods, which are exclusive but not consumptive.
-In this case, we can prevent people from using the goods, but our consumption of them doesn’t reduce the amount left for other people.
+We can prevent people from using the goods, but our consumption of them doesn’t reduce the amount left for other people.
 The reason these types of goods are called “club” goods is that clubs fall into this category.
-If you have a membership to a golf club, or a country club, you must pay a fee to use the facilities.
+If you have a membership to a golf club or a country club, you must pay a fee to use the facilities.
 If you don’t, you cannot even get through the door!
-Once you’ve paid however, your presence won’t negatively affect anyone else (up to a point).
+Once you’ve paid, however, your presence won’t negatively affect anyone else (up to a point).
 If you were golfing and a second party came through to golf, there is certainly enough space for both parties to enjoy the game without negatively affecting each other.
 Cable TV also falls into this category meaning that you can’t access all the cable channels without paying your bill.
 Once you do, you are free to watch as much as you want without affecting your neighbour’s consumption: in other words, if you turn on the game, your neighbour’s TV will not shut down (although it would be fun sometimes if it would).
 Ditto for phones, Sirius radio, Internet service, etc. (up to a point).

 The last category is public goods, which are neither exclusive nor consumptive.
 If you use it, or enjoy it, your consumption will not affect others’ consumption.
 You cannot be prevented from using a public good, and neither can anyone else.
-The classic examples are the lighthouse and national defense.
-If one more person comes to Canada, it’s impossible to provide national defense to everyone but that person.
+The classic examples are the lighthouse and national defence.
+If one more person comes to Canada, it’s impossible to provide national defence to everyone but that person.
 If a ship passes the lighthouse, it’s impossible to turn off the light for one ship, and if the ship sees the light, there isn’t less light for others by which to be guided.

 The cost of producing a private type good (meaning that it is exclusive and consumptive) is positive, and because it is possible to exclude others, markets exist where price fluctuates to ensure that markets clear, and supply equals demand, meaning the market is efficient.
 If there are no cases of information asymmetry, a monopolist does not produce the good, and there are no externalities, then there is no market failure.